 2017 Part B Deductible & Coinsurance

-In 2017 you pay the first $183 (total for the year) for your Part B deductible.
+In 2017 you pay the first $183 (total for the year) for your Part B A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.....
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for these healthcare services:

 - Most doctor visits (including most doctor services while you’re a hospital inpatient)